amoe/lotdd/lotdd_notes.md

 > difficulty of understanding and maintaining the code.

 This is quite amusing and true.
 I probably have been guilty of this.

+Of course this is the absolute doozy that we've all seen:

+> Short-sighted infatuation with speed: “Just ship it.
+Stop spending time on
+> refactoring.”
+Can you blame a project manager for not understanding the
+> importance of keeping your system’s design clean?
+Sure, it might look
+> like you’re speedy for a while, but you’ll eventually suffer dramatically
+> (sometimes devastatingly) for letting your system’s quality slide.
+>
+> Just say no, and otherwise keep your refactoring to yourself.
+Work to
+> keep your code clean every few minutes as part of the TDD cycle.
+If asked,
+> you can say “This is how I work as a responsible professional.”
+>
+> You must take advantage of the opportunity that each passing test pro-
+> vides you; otherwise, code cruft will build up quickly and begin to slow
+> the rate of development.
+You might even feel compelled to ask for a
+> refactoring iteration.
+Don’t!
+Nontechnical folks have no idea what refactor-
+> ing is.
+They will simply translate your request as “The programmers just
+> want to play around with the software, and I won’t get any business value
+> this iteration.”
+>
+> Unfortunately, no matter how hard you try, you will inevitably have itera-
+> tions where a new feature doesn’t fit easily into the code, causing you to
+> deliver the feature later than expected.
+When this occurs, ask for forgive-
+> ness, and run an honest investigation into how you might have prevented
+> the additional effort.
+Don’t let it happen habitually.